tmweigand/PMMoTo/paper/paper.md

 # Summary

-The Porous Media Morphology and Topology Toolkit (PMMoTo) is a software tool designed to help researchers analyze and understand porous structures and how their features influence behavior at larger scales.
+The Porous Media Morphology and Topology Toolkit (PMMoTo, https://tmweigand.github.io/PMMoTo/index.html) is a software tool designed to help researchers analyze and understand porous structures and how their features influence behavior at larger scales.
 A porous medium is any solid material that contains pores, for example, soil, membranes, skin, and many other natural and engineered materials.
 In fact, porosity is often a function of spatial scale; all materials have some degree of porosity, you just need to zoom in.
 The morphology (i.e. the shape and structure) and topology (i.e., the connectivity and spatial relations) of a porous structure govern larger scale behavior.
 By characterizing these structures, PMMoTo enables researchers to better understand emergent behaviors and develop more predictive models of porous systems.

 # Statement of Need